bobdavies2000/OpenCVB/README.md

 -   The latest version of CMake is recommended with this version.
 -   The installation scripts have been more thoroughly tested.
 -   GIFBuilder and UI_Generator are built with the rest of OpenCVB.
-    -   They were previously build with the Update_All script.
+    -   They were previously built with the Update_All script.
 -   There were some improvements in camera buffer management.
     -   Using locks reduced the number of copies.